 How will the migration happen?

-For existing users, your data from Fovea.Billing is already available in iaptic.com.
+Your data from Fovea.Billing is already available in iaptic.com.
 You can login with the same username and password and enjoy the new dashboard.
 Databases are synchronized 1-way, so data added through the old version of the service will also be available in iaptic.com.

-Step 1 - update your client
+Step 1 - test your client

 - Use "https://validator.iaptic.com" instead of "https://validator.fovea.cc" as your validation URL.